 i.
-Heightened disclosures are expected in the current COVID-19 environment
+Heightened disclosures are expected in an environment relating to COVID-19

-The economic uncertainty related to COVID-19 makes the need for full disclosure of judgements, assumptions and sensitive estimates particularly important.
+The economic uncertainty related to COVID-19 may require additional or more specific disclosure of judgements, assumptions and sensitive estimates.

 The key requirements for disclosures of significant judgments, assumptions and estimation uncertainty can be found in AASB 101.